mastodon/mastodon/CONTRIBUTING.md

 ### Size and Scope

-The smaller and more focused a set of changes in a Pull Request is, the easier it is to review.
-Splitting tasks into multiple smaller PRs is often preferable.
-Team time is limited and pull requests making large sprawling changes are harder to review and less likely to get any feedback at all.
-If your change only makes sense in some larger context of future changes, note that in the description, but still aim to keep each distinct PR to a "smallest viable change" size.
+The smaller and more focused changes in a Pull Request are, the easier they are to review.
+Team time is limited and PRs making large sprawling changes are unlikely to get any feedback at all.
+If your change only makes sense in some larger context of future ongoing work, note that in the description, but still aim to keep each distinct PR to a "smallest viable change" size.

 ### Description of Changes

-Unless the Pull Request is about refactoring code, updating dependencies or other internal tasks, assume that the person reading the PR is not a programmer or Mastodon developer, but a Mastodon user or server admin, and try to describe things from their perspective.
+Unless the Pull Request is about refactoring code, updating dependencies or other internal tasks, assume that the audience are not developers, but a Mastodon user or server admin, and try to describe from their perspective.

-We use commit squashing, so the final commit in the main branch will carry the title and description from the Pull Request.
-Commits from the main branch are then fed into the changelog and ultimately into release notes.
-We try to follow the [keepachangelog] spec, and while that does not prescribe how the entries ought to be named, for easier sorting, starting your pull request titles using one of the verbs "Add", "Change", "Deprecate", "Remove", or "Fix" (present tense) is helpful when it makes sense.
+The final commit in the main branch will carry the title from the PR.
+The main branch is then fed into the changelog and ultimately into release notes.
+We try to follow the [keepachangelog] spec, and while that does not prescribe how the entries ought to be named, starting titles using one of the verbs "Add", "Change", "Deprecate", "Remove", or "Fix" (present tense) is helpful.

 Example: